 Whenever possible, local residents were hired as construction workers.
-This addressed the labor needs required for the project and helped unemployed workers re-enter the job market, contributing indirectly to socioeconomic change in the neighbourhood.
+This addressed the labor needs required for the project and, contributing and helped unemployed workers re-enter the job market, contributing indirectly to the socioeconomic change in the neighborhood

 Attention was also given to strengthening and reorganizing community leadership and established organizations.
-These stakeholders were involved in actions that were part of the project's execution and social and technical scope.
+These stakeholders were involved in actions that were part of project's execution and social technical scope.
 Encouraging and legitimizing local community leadership facilitated engagement and social participation, allowing CONDER to rely on local partnerships for essential mobilizations and guidance throughout the intervention.

 The intervention directly and indirectly benefited 2,363 residents.
-To achieve the project's goals, US\$45,000 was allocated for compensation payments, benefiting 10 families.
-Over the four years of intervention, U\$\$78,000 was spent on provisional social rent for families.
-Other beneficiaries included construction workers (mainly locals) and the technical team executing the intervention (designers, geologists, surveyors, drillers, engineers and social workers, among others).
+To achieve the project's goals, US\$ 45,000 was allocated for compensation payments, benefiting 10 families.
+Over the four years of intervention, U\$\$ 78,000 was spent on provisional social rent for families.
+Other beneficiaries included construction workers (mainly locals) and the technical team executing the intervention (designers, geologists, surveyors, drillers, engineers, social workers, among others).

 Initial approaches and ongoing communication with beneficiaries highlighted the need to address structural changes when temporary and permanent relocations were necessary for project implementation.
-Another issue was dissatisfaction with the compensation amount and rental assistance.
+Another issue was dissatisfaction with the compensation amount and rental assistance, as the proposed amounts were generally lower than the real estate demand were needed for project implementation.